|New Additions & Updates|

 Rescue Dogs Gallery Page—Southern California (updated almost daily)

-Petfinder—MSCNC lists our rescue dogs on Petfinder as well as on this site.
+Petfinder—CMSR lists rescue dogs on Petfinder as well as on this site.

 About the Miniature Schnauzer Club of Northern California